vishes-shell/vishes-shell.github.io/source/_posts/2020-05-11-test-your-async-application-with-database.md

 )
 ```

 ## Tests setup

 We create _session_ scope fixture that creates our database with defined tables
-and deletes after test run is completed:
+and deletes them when test run will be completed:

 ```python
 #  tests/conftest.py